A credit rating or credit report is a way through which your creditworthiness is evaluated by a debtor, especially a business and/or a government.

 Depending on your credit score, lenders will determine what risk you pose to them.
 So just because one company rejects you, it doesn’t automatically mean another will.

 #1).
 Never let debts pile up

 Another very important thing to always remember is that the more your debts pile up, the worst it affects your credit rating.
 It is imperative to always pay your existing credit card bills and loan repayments on time.

 What this does is that it shows potential lenders that you are in control of your finance and more likely to meet future repayments.
 You should also try to pay off any outstanding credit accounts completely if you have the means.

 An accurate reflection of your circumstances is what your credit report should be.
 Therefore, it’s very important that you know what your credit report is and whether it reflects the true you.

-Your credit report is a personal record of your loans mortgages and your credit cards repayment history and other information such as whether you have any court judgements against you.
+Your credit report is a personal record of your loans mortgages and credit cards repayment history and other information such as whether you have any court judgments against you.
 Always make sure that you are up to date!

 The more your credit rating is checked or looked at, the worst it affects your credit rating.
 When your credit rating is checked, it is recorded in your credit reports and it is sometimes viewed as a bad thing.